jeonghoyeo7/squad/x/liquidfarming/spec/01_concepts.md

 On behalf of farmers, the module stakes their pool coin to the `farming` module and receives farming rewards for every epoch.
 The module provides auto-compounding of the rewards by going through an auction process, which results in the exchange of the farming rewards coin(s) into the pool coin.

+## Liquid Farm

+A `liquidFarm` corresponds to one unique pool id.
+A `liquidFarm` stakes and unstakes the pool coins as users’ requests.
+When the rewards are allocated by staking the pool coins, the `liquidFarm` creates and manages an auction in order to exchange the rewards to pool coins to be staked additionally.

+A `liquidFarm` can be activated by being added to the parameter `liquidFarms` by governance.
+When the `liquidFarm` is activated, users can request to farm their pool coins.

+A `liquidFarm` can be deactivated by being removed to the parameter `liquidFarms` by governance.
+When the `liquidFarm` is deactivated, the module unstakes all pool coins in the module, users cannot request to farm their pool coins, but users can request to unfarm LF coins.

 ## Farm

-Once a user farms their pool coin, the user will receive LFCoin after a configurable queueing period.
+Once a user farms their pool coin, the user receives LFCoin instantly minted.
-The farm queueing period is configured as 1 day in Crescent Network.
 The following formula is used for an exchange rate of `LFCoinMint` when a user farms with `LPCoinFarm`.

-$$LFCoinMint = \frac{LFCoinTotalSupply}{LPCoinTotalStaked} \times LPCoinFarm,$$
+$$LFCoinMint = \frac{LFCoinTotalSupply}{LPCoinTotalStaked+LPCoinTotalQueued} \times LPCoinFarm,$$

 where `LFCoinTotalSupply` is not zero.
+`LPCoinTotalQueued` is the amount of pool coins in `FarmQueued` by the `liquidfarming` module.
 If `LFCoinTotalSupply` is zero, then the following formula is applied:

 $$LFCoinMint = LPCoinFarm.$$

-Note that the farm request can be cancelled by the user as long as minting LFCoin hasn’t occurred.

 ## Unfarm